Scandic Oslo City

 The Thief Hotel Oslo

 Situated in the hip Tjuvholmen area next to the Astrup Fearnley Museum of Modern Art, staying at The Thief will get your creative juices flowing (albeit for a bit pricier tag).
-Color and design is the name of the game here, and the hotel feels like a museum in itself with digital art, vivid paintings, and abstract sculptures lining the public areas.
+Color and design are the names of the game here, and the hotel feels like a museum in itself, with digital art, vivid paintings, and abstract sculptures lining the public areas.
 This is a pretty luxe hotel, for the record, and it fits right into the redesigned waterfront (right on the Oslofjord).

 Best Western Kampen Hotell

 If you like the idea of a hotel but also want the feel of an Airbnb, check out Best Western Kampen Hotell.
-It's an "apartment-style" mid-range hotel, where the rooms have small kitchens, living rooms, and a few have balconies.
-It's all the service of a hotel you know, but you have the ability to spread out and stay in, if you like.
+It's an "apartment-style" mid-range hotel, where the rooms have small kitchens and living rooms, and a few have balconies.
+It's all the service of a hotel, you know, but you have the ability to spread out and stay in if you like.

 Other Lodging Options in Oslo

 Even though Oslo might be "small" in terms of capital cities, your options are still plentiful.
 Bed and Breakfasts, guest houses, "pensions," and smaller inns are all logical choices if you'd like a homier feel.
-Many guesthouses and pensions are run by families (Sta.
-Katarinahjemmet is run by a group of Dominican Sisters!), and the owners can give you locals' tips on enjoying the city.
+Many guesthouses and pensions are run by families (a group of Dominican Sisters runs Sta.
+Katarinahjemmet), and the owners can give you locals' tips on enjoying the city.
 Whatever you decide, your family isn't far away from having the trip of a lifetime.